 The Green Tech Skillnet is an enterprise-led network facilitating the workforce and development needs of the Irish renewable energy industry.
-The network is funded by the Department of Further and Higher Education, Research, Innovation, and Science.
+The network is co-funded by Skillnet Ireland and Network companies.
+Skillnet Ireland is funded through the Department of Further and Higher Education, Research, Innovation, and Science.

 The network in its previous guise as Wind Skillnet, successfully delivered value add training and networking activities to the wind industry over the past 10 years through its contracting organisation, Wind Energy Ireland (WEI).
 Since 2014, the network has successfully engaged 1,149 trainees over 2,050 training days equating to approximately 25% of those employed within the wind industry in Ireland.

 Reflecting the diversification of Ireland's energy system and with an overarching responsibility to EU targets and the mitigation of climate change, the network will support the optimisation of renewables on the Irish grid in the short, medium, and long term through learning and development initiatives.